plone/training/zpt.rst

 Chameleon
 ---------

-Chameleon is the successor of TAL and will be shipped in Plone 5.
+Chameleon is the successor of Zope Page Templates, is used in Plone 5 and can be used in Plone 4 as an addon.

 - Plip for Chameleon: https://dev.plone.org/ticket/12198
 - Homepage: http://www.pagetemplates.org/
-- Integration-layer for Plone: `five.pt <https://pypi.python.org/pypi/five.pt>`_
+- Addon for Plone 4: `five.pt <https://pypi.python.org/pypi/five.pt>`_

-In Plone 4 we still use the default ZPT.
+In Plone 4 uses the default ZPT where some features are missing.